Pablo Hervías

-Pablo Hervías Ruiz (born 8 March 1993) is a Spanish professional footballer who plays for Club Bolívar as a winger.
+Pablo Hervías Ruiz (born 8 March 1993) is a Spanish professional footballer who plays as a winger for Primera Federación club Pontevedra.

 Club career

 Real Sociedad

-Hervías was born in Logroño, La Rioja, and started playing football with local Peña Balsamaiso, being signed by Real Sociedad in 2005.
+Hervías was born in Logroño, La Rioja, and started playing football with local Peña Balsamaiso CF, being signed by Real Sociedad in 2005.
 He made his senior debut in the 2011–12 season, appearing for the reserves in Segunda División B.

 Late into 2011, Hervías renewed his contract until 2016.
 He played his first competitive game with the first team on 19 April 2014, coming on as a late substitute for Chory Castro in a 2–1 La Liga home win against RCD Espanyol.

 Hervías scored his first goal for the Txuriurdin's main squad on 20 October 2014: again after having replaced Castro, he put the hosts ahead in the 82nd minute of a league home fixture against Getafe CF, but in an eventual 2–1 loss.
 On 8 May of the following year, he was loaned to Segunda División strugglers CA Osasuna until June, as a replacement to injured Jordan Lotiès; he found the net in his first appearance, helping his team to a 2–0 home victory over CD Mirandés after replacing Karim Ansarifard.

 On 25 July 2015, Hervías renewed his contract until 2018, and moved to second division club Real Oviedo on 3 August, on loan for one year.
 On 10 August of the following year, he joined Elche CF of the same league also in a temporary deal.